-Evoke’s Academic Writing Strategies program teaches students, step-by-step, evidence-based strategies that assist with every phase of the writing process, from brainstorming and goal setting to proofreading and revision—strategies that have been researched and proven to work with students at all levels, and especially those who are challenged by learning disabilities.
-Together, the student and tutor will identify the greatest roadblocks to the student’s writing and choose the strategies that will best address their challenges.
-Our writing strategies are research-informed and introduced gradually as the student demonstrates understanding and mastery.
+Evoke’s Academic Writing Strategies program teaches students, step-by-step, a variety of evidence-based strategies that help them manage the writing process and improve what they write.
+The program assists students with every phase of the writing process, from brainstorming and goal setting to proofreading and revision—strategies that have been researched and proven to work with students at all levels, and especially those who are challenged by learning disabilities.
+Together, student and academic strategist will identify the greatest roadblocks to the student’s writing and choose the strategies that will best address their challenges.

 The writing process demands a lot from our brains, requiring us to perform multiple tasks simultaneously.
 Many students with executive function challenges, ADHD, and learning disabilities have a difficult time organizing their writing.
-Students work one-to-one with a tutor and are provided with the explicit strategy instruction required to enhance their writing skills and boost their confidence.
-This program requires a minimum commitment of 8 hours over the course of the summer and 15 minutes of homework per day, in between sessions, to reinforce strategies and skills.
+Students work one-to-one with an academic strategist and are provided with the explicit strategy instruction required to enhance their writing skills and boost their confidence.
+This program requires a minimum commitment of 12 hours over the course of the summer and 10-15 minutes of homework per day, in between sessions, to reinforce strategies and skills.

 Critical thinking—the ability to gather and synthesize information, identify biases, make comparisons, ask questions, and weigh alternative points of view to reach informed conclusions—is an essential skill for students who want to succeed in their postsecondary studies and an important talent in the workplace and life.
 By acquiring new knowledge and different ways of looking at nuanced or novel problems, students learn to develop and vet logical, supportable arguments informed by research and analysis.